TheTexta/obsidian-main/Economics/Exporting.md

 #microeconomics
-Exporting Trade::World price is higher than domestic price, meaning the good is being exported.
+Exporting Trade::World price is higher than domestic price, meaning the [[Economic Goods|good]] is being exported.